 The basis of the benchmark data has been set for some time and is commonly used within the industry.
 However, one problem has been highlighted with this metric in that it does not apply to all incidents as it only applies to those with RIDDOR criteria.

-Notwithstanding this 'flaw' the benchmark data shows an improvement from the previous year (by some 20%) which takes the benchmark past the 2025 target.
+Notwithstanding this 'flaw' the benchmark data shows a negative move of some 20% in this reporting year, but it still remains the right side of the 2025 target.

 Prelims cost per home built